Azure/azure-sdk-for-js/sdk/tables/data-tables/MigrationGuide.md

 ### Creating a Table

-Previously in `azure-storage`, we'd use a `TableService` instance to create a table.
+Previously in `azure-storage`, you would use a `TableService` instance to create a table.
 The `createTable` method would take a callback to execute once the table has been created.
 This forces sequential operations to be inside the callback, potentially creating a callback chain

 ```javascript
 const azure = require("azure-storage");